drbean/edit/jeffreykuo/Send_thermal_pad.md

 the results, it can be seen that the presence of MQ resin in both silicone rubber and its composites significantly changes their mechanical properties.
-Addition of MQ resin in silicone rubber reduces tensile strength and hardness but improves the elongation at break properties.
+Addition of MQ resin in silicone rubber reduces tensile strength and hardness but improves the elongation at break property.
-^43^ In this study, the tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.
+^43^ In this study, tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.

 Incorporation of *h*-BN particles in silicone rubber also reduced